Transport in Pune: Bus Routes

+ATAL Bus Routes

+These are short feeder routes provided by some PMPML depots.

+Metro Feeder Routes

 Maharashtra State Road Transport Corporation (MSRTC) runs buses, popularly known as ST (State Transport), from its three main bus stations in Shivajinagar, Pune Station and Swargate to all major cities and towns in Maharashtra and neighbouring states.
 Private companies too run buses to major cities throughout India.

 Rail

 The city's main railway station is Pune Railway Station.
 The station is administrated by the Pune Railway Division of the Central Railways.
 There are many other railway stations within the urban area.
 Daily express trains connect Pune to major cities in the country.
 At Pune, there is diesel locomotive shed and electric trip shed.

 Pune Suburban Railway

 Pune Suburban Railway is a suburban rail system connecting Pune to its suburbs and neighboring villages in Pune District, Maharashtra.
 It is operated by Central Railway.
 Pune's suburban railway operates on two routes, i.e. from Pune Junction to Lonavla and its part, from Pune Junction to Talegaon.
 There are 5 trains which operate on Pune Junction - Talegaon route while 18 trains operate on Pune Junction - Lonavla route.